joomla/Manual/docs/general-concepts/guided-tours.md

 All language files need to start with 'extensionname', 'com_extensionname', 'mod_modulename', 'plg_[group]_pluginname' or 'tpl_templatename', end with `.ini` or `_steps.ini`.

-Reminder: the language keys can be anything BUT needs to contain GUIDEDTOUR in the key.
+Reminder: the language keys can be anything BUT need to contain GUIDEDTOUR in the key.
 This is to allow the tour and step views to properly distinguish what is a language key and what is just regular content.

 Language files do not need to be placed into administrator/language/[language]/.
 You can leave the files inside the extension's file structure.